chinamike65/hugo-tuolesi/content/book3/book3en.md

 Internal offerings are offerings of the skull cap, containing nectar.

-Secret offerings are the esoteric method.
-Offering offerings is indistinguishable from emptiness and happiness, and emptiness and great bliss are indistinguishable from each other, so it is called bliss of emptiness.
+Secret offerings are the tantric method.
+Making offerings is indistinguishable from emptiness and happiness, and emptiness and great bliss are indistinguishable from each other, so it is called the bliss of emptiness.

 (9) Performing the rituals of: